What Life Is Like Inside the Massive Jail That Doubles as Chicago's Largest Mental Health Facility

 I would like to stay clean.
 I think I have a good shot.
 I want to stay clean.
 I think I can do that.

-If you’re in a regular tier, especially in County, there would be a lot of gang-banging and shit like that.
+If you’re in a regular tier, especially in county, there would be a lot of gang-banging and shit like that.
 It’s not like that here.
-There’s a lot of young kids over here, but at least I’m away from the noise and the gang-banging.
+There are a lot of young kids over here, but at least I’m away from the noise and the gang-banging.
 It’s my first time being in treatment in jail like this.
 It’s different.
 It’s better than being in a cell because you can move around a little bit.

 A lot of people in the treatment are addicts.
 A lot of people in the jail population are too, but they’re not copping to it.
 There’s a lot of drug addicts where I’m at.